dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/index.md

 Learn how to implement background tasks with hosted services in ASP.NET Core.

 <xref:fundamentals/configuration/platform-specific-configuration>
-Discover how to enhance an ASP.NET Core app from a class library or external assembly using an `IHostingStartup` implementation.
+Discover how to enhance an ASP.NET Core app from a referenced  or unreferenced assembly using an `IHostingStartup` implementation.